pwittchen/NetworkEvents/README.md

 ## Known issues

+**issue #1**

 In [NetworkConnectionChangeReceiver](https://github.com/pwittchen/NetworkEvents/blob/master/network-events-library/src/main/java/com/pwittchen/network/events/library/receiver/NetworkConnectionChangeReceiver.java) event informing about **going off-line** is **pushed twice to the event bus**.
 This behaviour may vary on different devices.
 It was observed on Nexus 5 and may be device specific problem.

+**issue #2**

+In [WifiSignalStrengthChanged](https://github.com/pwittchen/NetworkEvents/blob/master/network-events-library/src/main/java/com/pwittchen/network/events/library/event/WifiSignalStrengthChanged.java) we have to start request for WiFi scanning in order to receive an event as soon as possible when user is moving with the mobile device.
+In theory, it may cause greater battery drain, but in practical applications I didn't observed noticeable problems with that.
+It may be investigated and improved in the future.

 License
 -------